waikato-ufdl/wai-annotations/README.md

 * `-p`, `--protobuf`: Optional argument specifying the name of a file to write the label mapping into, in protobuf format.
 If omitted, no such file is written.
 Formats: `tfrecords`.

+* `-d`, `--image-dimensions`: Optional argument specifying the width and height to use for images that can't infer this information from the input data.
+Formats: `roi`.